-There is a fundamental difference between the extensions and the delivery and support tool.
+There is a fundamental difference between the extensions and the delivery and support tools.
 The delivery and support tool allows customers to edit the vendor configuration at their own discretion and then resolve the merge conflicts during the update.
 Extensions allow customers to develop literal extensions (functionality that is added to the main configuration).
-Extensions are treated like add-ons and the system ensures the safety of the update.
+Extensions are treated as add-ons and the system ensures the safety of the update.

 Easy migration to new configuration versions

 When a vendor releases a new version, standard configurations are updated automatically because their support settings remain unchanged (they still have full vendor support enabled).
 Then, when a customer runs the updated application, the platform automatically merges the updated configuration with its extensions, providing the customer with the application that is both updated and customized.

 In some cases, adapting extensions to new versions of standard configurations is necessary.
 This can happen when the developers of the original configuration rename some objects or their attributes that are modified by extensions.
 For more information, see "Early error reporting" below.

 The main extension advantage comes from storing customer-specific customizations separate from the main configuration.
 Customers do not have to compare the changed configuration with the standard one to find out what has been changed.

 As we mentioned before, to use the main configuration object in extension users must adopt it from the main configuration.
 This creates a sort of reference to the main configuration object in the extension.